 Our patients – and their health – always come first.
-As a university institution, we are not profit-driven, as many private practices are.
 Our policy is not to pressure any patients into aggressive forms of treatments if alternatives exist.
 Whenever possible, our team tries less invasive and less expensive treatments.

 Our ultimate goal is to help every patient build their family in the way that is best for them.
 Because of this, we are especially proud of our IVF success rates at University of Colorado Advanced Reproductive Medicine.

 In 2018 our pregnancy rate was 72% per embryo transfer for women across all age groups and 78% for women younger than 35.

 - We report prospectively to SART, ensuring honest and ethical data presentation and advertising.

 - We take an academic approach to treatment by basing our recommendations on research-proven data.